Mary Ann Acevedo: 2011: Idol Puerto Rico

-On September 5 was the First Live Concert for the participants of the reality show, where Acevedo played the song "Aprenderé" by Ednita Nazario, receiving good reviews from the jury.
-However, Mary Ann had been going through a controversy as public opinion was that she had more experience than the other contestants because of her involvement in Objetivo Fama and the fact that she recorded three albums as a professional singer with a music label, as well as performing with other singers, headlining concerts in Puerto Rico and being a guest artist for awards shows which were advantages other contestants did not have.
-On September 15 was the Second Live Concert and Mary Ann was awarded good reviews for her performance with the song "Todos Me Miran" by Gloria Trevi.
-On September 19 which was the Third Live Concert, Mary Ann received the best reviews of the jury, but was eliminated as she merited the fewest votes from the public.
-She became the second participant eliminated from the competition.
+The first live concert for the participants of the reality show was held on 5 September, where Acevedo played the song "Aprenderé" by Ednita Nazario, receiving good reviews from the jury.
+However, there had been some controversy at the time, as the public felt that Mary Ann had more experience than the other contestants because of her involvement in Objetivo Fama and the fact that she recorded three albums as a professional singer with a music label, as well as performing with other singers, headlining concerts in Puerto Rico and being a guest artist for awards shows.

-2012–present: Third studio album, Génesis
+The second live concert was held on 15 September, where Mary Ann was given good reviews for her performance with the song "Todos Me Miran" by Gloria Trevi.
+The Third Live Concert was held on September 19, where Mary Ann received the best reviews of the jury, but was eliminated as she was given the fewest votes from the public.
+She was the second participant eliminated from the competition.

+2012: Génesis

+Mary Ann had a break between her second and third studio album to have her child and participate in Idol Puerto Rico.

-Officially, on January 1, 2012, Mary Ann released her third studio album, "Génesis".
-This album is the comeback of Mary Ann to the music.
-After her pregnancy, her album of lullabies and being a contestant in the reality show Idol Puerto Rico, Mary Ann took more time to delay the album's release.
-It was thought that the album would be called "El Amor es la Solución" (Love is the Solution), but apparently "Genesis" proved to be a more commercial and more welcoming to the public as the first single from the CD is titled the same way.
-Genesis is an album that portrays the influence of Mary Ann, including covers of songs that the public has known in the voices of Rocio Durcal, Celine Dion, Mariah Carey and other singers.
-In addition, Mary Ann includes a new version of the song "Todo para Mi", featuring the jazz flautist Néstor Torres; song that is on her first album with the title "Todo Eres Tú".
-Besides this production integrates the merengue version of "Mírame".
+On 1 January 2012, Mary Ann released her third studio album, Génesis.
+The album was originally going to be called El Amor es la Solución (Love is the Solution), but Genesis was thought to be a more commercial as it took the name of the first single.

+The album including covers of songs previously sung by artists including Rocio Durcal, Celine Dion and Mariah Carey.
+It also includes a new version of the song "Todo para Mi" (a song that is on her first album with the title "Todo Eres Tú"), this time featuring the jazz flautist Néstor Torres.
+It also features a merengue version of "Mírame".